-Welcome to the Rosseau and Area Nursing Station.
+Welcome to the WPSHC Rural NPLC- Rosseau.
+Historically known as the Rosseau and Area Nursing Station, located in the Ruth Dare Health Clinic.
 Rosseau is a rural community located in the most Southern Portion of the district of Parry Sound.
 Parry Sound, bordering on the Municipality of Muskoka Lakes, in the heart of 'cottage country'.
 The permanent population of Rosseau and Area is approximately 3, 698, while the seasonal population accounts for a threefold increase from early summer to late fall.
 Rosseau is approximately 45 minutes from three larger centers, each with a hospital; Parry Sound to the West, Huntsville to the Northeast, and Bracebridge to the Southeast.

-After almost 13 years, the Rosseau Nursing Station in the Ruth Dare Health Clinic, has grown into a new building, with many more resources, and continues to thrive because of instrumental community support!
+After almost 13 years, the WPSHC Rural NPLC- Rosseau site (Rosseau Nursing Station in the Ruth Dare Health Clinic), has grown into a new building, and now a new name, with many more resources, and continues to thrive because of instrumental community support!

-The nursing station provides primary care to both seasonal and year round residents.
+The Rural NPLC (nursing station) provides primary care to both seasonal and year round residents.
 While the mandate is to provide primary care to those who do not have another provider, the Nurse Practitioner will also see people who have another provider for episodic concerns, such as mild illnesses and injuries.
 In previous years the nursing station has operated with walk-in hours during the summer months.
 However, due to the increase in demand, and growing volume of primary care patients, we have changed our weekday summer hours to by appointment only.
-Additionally, we offer at least one same day appointment September through June.
+Additionally, we offer several same day appointments September through June.

 What About the Busy Summer Months?